tiffanyng23/tiffanyng23/README.md

 - Hi I’m Tiffany!!
 I’m currently doing projects to continue to improve my programming skills!
-Currently learning C, Python, and SQL :)
+Currently working on some data-focused projects using Python and SQL :)

 <!---